snotskie/ttrpg/md/index.md

 Finally, **describe your character's appearance** and list **three or four items** your character always carries, within reason.
 These will be the items you begin the game with.

-You'll track a list of items that you typically carry with you, and other items you may have can be **determined in the moment**: Over the course of the story, you may perform Checks to **find** new items, **create** new items, **purchase and sell** items, and even see if you **already have** items that could be narratively reasonable for you to have.
+You'll track a list of items that you typically carry with you, and other items you may have can be **determined in the moment**: Over the course of the story, you may perform Home Checks to **find** new items, **create** new items, **purchase and sell** items, and even see if you **already have** items that could be narratively reasonable for you to have.

 ## Playing the Game
 <!-- _class: center major rules -->